AriaMinaei/pretty-monitor/README.md

-# Pretty Monitor
+# PrettyMonitor

-Pretty Monitor is a small debug utility that'll catch escaped [when.js](https://github.com/cujojs/when) rejections in node.js apps and dumps them in a readable format.
+PrettyMonitor is a small debug utility that'll catch escaped [when.js](https://github.com/cujojs/when) rejections in node.js apps and dumps them in a readable format.

 Screenshot
 -----------